istio/istio.io/docs/concepts/mixer-config.md

 `myservice.ns.svc.cluster.local`

-The scoping model is designed to pair up with an access control model to constrain which human is allowed to create chunks of configuration for particular scopes.
-Operators which have the authority to create chunks at a scope higher in the hierarchy can impact all configuration associated with lower scopes.
+The scoping model is designed to pair up with an access control model to constrain which human is allowed to create blocks of configuration for particular scopes.
+Operators which have the authority to create blocks at a scope higher in the hierarchy can impact all configuration associated with lower scopes.
 Although this is the design intent, Mixer configuration doesn't yet support access control on its configuration so there are no actual constraints on which operator can manipulate which scope.

 #### Resolution

 When a request arrives, Mixer goes through a number of [request processing phases](./mixer.md#request-phases).
-The Resolution phase is concerned with identifying the exact chunks of configuration to use in order to process the incoming request.
+The Resolution phase is concerned with identifying the exact blocks of configuration to use in order to process the incoming request.
 For example, a request arriving at Mixer for service A likely has some configuration differences with requests arriving for service B. Resolution is about deciding which config to use for a request.